 Several additional studies providing data relevant to the Comprehensive Plan were conducted after the 2013 data compilation discussed above.
 These studies are:

-SRRTFF 2014 Monitoring (LimnoTech, 2015): This report documents SRRTTF Phase 2 technical activities, which focused on carrying out a synoptic survey to identify potential unmonitored dry weather sources of PCBs to the Spokane River.
+SRRTFF 2014 Monitoring (LimnoTech, 2015): This report documents Task Force Phase 2 technical activities, which focused on carrying out a synoptic survey to identify potential unmonitored dry weather sources of PCBs to the Spokane River.
 The survey was successfully conducted between August 12 and 24, 2014.
 Sampling locations included seven Spokane River stations between Lake Coeur d’Alene and Ninemile Dam, one station in Latah Creek, and seven point source discharges.
-Analysis of the data identified a likely large (i.e. as large as any other single dry weather source) incremental PCB load entering the Spokane River between Barker Road and the Trent Avenue Bridge.
-There is also the possibility of a large incremental PCB load entering the Spokane River between Greene Street and the Spokane USGS gage.
+Analysis of the data identified a likely large (i.e. as large as any other single dry weather source) incremental PCB load entering the Spokane River between Barker Road and the Trent Avenue Bridge near Plantes Ferry.
+There is also the possibility of an incremental PCB load entering the Spokane River between Greene Street and the Spokane USGS gage (near N. Cochran St. in Spokane).
 This report also provides PCB data collected at two locations in the Spokane River in May, 2014.

-SRRTTF 2015 Monitoring (LimnoTech, 2016c): This report documents a follow-up survey designed to confirm the findings of the 2014 survey and provide greater detail on the location of the unmonitored PCB source.
+Task Force 2015 Monitoring (LimnoTech, 2016c): This report documents a follow-up survey designed to confirm the findings of the 2014 survey and provide greater detail on the location of the unmonitored PCB source.
 The follow-up survey was successfully conducted from August 18 to 22, 2015.
 Sampling locations included five Spokane River stations between Barker Rd. and the Spokane USGS Gage, and three point source discharges.
-The presence of a large incremental PCB load entering the Spokane River between Barker Road and the Trent Avenue Bridge was confirmed, with the location of where the majority of the load enters the river load narrowed down to between Mirabeau Park and the Trent Avenue Bridge.
+The presence of a large incremental PCB load entering the Spokane River between Barker Road and the Trent Avenue Bridge was confirmed, with the location of where the majority of the load enters the river narrowed down to between Mirabeau Point (upper end of Mirabeau Park, downstream of Sullivan Road) and the Trent Avenue Bridge near Plante’s Ferry.
 Homolog-specific mass balance analyses indicated the potential presence of another groundwater loading source entering the river downstream of the Trent Avenue Bridge.

 Spokane River Toxics Sampling 2012-2013 – Surface Water, CLAM and Sediment Trap Results (Era-Miller, 2014): Ecology conducted a study to evaluate several types of sample collection methods and analytical methods for toxics monitoring in the Spokane River during fall 2012 through spring 2013.
 Surface water composite grabs samples was not a good monitoring tool for low level PCBs in the Spokane River, as the PCB congener sample data in general did not give a clear environmental signal above the analytical background noise.
-The CLAM collection method was judged to be a good surrogate for grab sampling for PCB congeners in the Spokane River.
+The CLAM collection method was judged to be a good surrogate for grab sampling for PCB congeners in the Spokane River, however more recent studies by Ecology have shown that the CLAM collection method may be problematic for low-level analyses of PCBs in surface water.
 Sediment trap sampling was rated “good” for PCB analysis.

-PCBs in Municipal Products (City of Spokane, 2015a): Nearly 50 product samples were collected and analyzed for PCBs using EPA Method 1668C.
+PCBs in Municipal Products (City of Spokane, 2015a): More than 40 product samples were collected and analyzed for PCBs using EPA Method 1668C.
 The majority of samples were composed of roadway, pipe, and vehicle maintenance products.
 Because PCBs are also ubiquitously detected in sanitary wastewater samples, five personal care products were sampled as well.
+PCBs were detected in 39 of the 41 product samples, with a wide range of congener patterns.
+PCB-11 was one of the most frequently detected congeners.
+Because it is generally found in pigments and not found in Aroclor mixes, pigments are likely a common source of inadvertently produced PCBs in the products sampled.